Building Agent-Native Workflows with LangGraph

 How MicroStax combines sanitized snapshots, reusable seeds, and shadow or diff-driven validation for more realistic environment testing.

-How the routing patent cluster makes inherited and sparse environments deterministic across multi-hop requests.
+How MicroStax makes inherited and sparse environments deterministic across multi-hop requests — without a service mesh as the price of entry.

 AI agents that hit production APIs or share a database are unsafe and untestable.
 MicroStax gives every agent run its own isolated, seeded, disposable environment.